 For the road transportation in Thailand, Martin Bencher had to raise phone lines and overhead signs to make sure the scrubber was able to pass.
 The unit was loaded on a dropdeck trailer.

-In October 2018, Martin Bencher UAE, and our offices in Singapore and Vietnam completed the transportation of a jack up drilling rig from Vietnam to United Arab Emirates.
+Martin Bencher UAE and our offices in Singapore and Vietnam completed the transportation of a jack up drilling rig from Vietnam to United Arab Emirates.

 The jack up drilling rig is the heaviest unit moved in the Martin Bencher history with a transit weight at 16,160 tons.
 The overall length of the jack up drilling rig was 93 meters, it had a breadth hull at 66.5 meters, and a leg length at 148 meters.